 From models to LLMs

-Posts 1–4 covered AI, ML, DL, and what a model is.
-The model everyone actually points at in 2026 is a specific shape — an LLM.
-This post is about what makes an LLM an LLM.
+Posts 1 through 4 walked through AI, ML, DL, and what a model really is.
+The model everyone actually points at when they say "AI" in 2026 has one specific shape: the LLM.
+This post is about what makes an LLM an LLM, and why the same trick that makes it brilliant also tells you exactly where it will fall over.

 This is post 5 of 8 in the Foundations series.